The Most Common Electrical Problems in Quebec and How to Solve Them

 What to do?

 If you have no experience with electricity, it's best to entrust the installation to a certified electrician.
-They will ensure that the installation complies with all safety regulations.
+They will ensure that the installation complies with all safety regulations and Quebec electrical current standards.
 To be compliant, all electrical work must be carried out by a certified electrical contractor.

 Electrical outlets in bathrooms are subject to strict safety requirements, as water and electricity don't mix!